contao/docs-archive/api/hooks/getFrontendModule.md

 # getFrontendModule

-The `getFrontendModule` hook allows to manipulate the generation of the frontend modules.
-Added in Contao 2.11.RC1.
+The `getFrontendModule` hook allows to manipulate the generation of the front end modules.

+> **Tag** Available from version 2.11.0-RC1.

 ## Parameters

 1. *Database_Result* `$objRow`

     Database result of the frontend module.

 2. *string* `$strBuffer`

     The generated frontend module buffer.

 ## Return Values

 Return `$strBuffer` or your custom modification.

 ## Example

 ```php
 <?php